slyubomirsky/sumo-ilp/README.md

 I used the following query to try to optimize for the biggest tie with 15-0 championship score: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 1200 champ --score 15 --max-tie`

 I include the resulting schedule [here](schedules/most_perfect.md), which took 921 seconds to solve.
+A larger tie is not possible, as the 21 wrestlers' 15 wins each represent all the bout victories in the entire tournament.

 ### All 42 wrestlers at 7-7 on day 14